fiererlab/dada2_ONT/dada2_tutorial_ONT.md

                                fnFs.cut2[i])) # input files
 }

-# As a sanity check, we will check for primers in the first couple cutadapt-ed samples:
+# As a sanity check, we will check for primers in the cutadapt-ed samples:
 # They should all be zero!
 rbind(FWD.ForwardReads = sapply(FWD.orients, primerHits, fn = fnFs.cut3[[1]]),
       REV.ForwardReads = sapply(REV.orients, primerHits, fn = fnFs.cut3[[1]]))